Daylen1160/APSC160-Exam-Practice/README.md

 ### 2. Using Git

-> Note: Only Windows (10/11) OS does not have Git pre-installed
+> Note: Only Windows (10/11) OS does not have Git pre-installed: https://github.com/git-guides/install-git

 > I would recommend doing this if you are interested in CPEN, ELEC, or BMEG as you will inevitably be using Git in the future for classes!